gitlabhq/omnibus-gitlab/doc/release/README.md

 # How is official omnibus-gitlab package built

-Official package build is fully automated by GitLab Inc.
+The official package build is fully automated by GitLab Inc.

 We can differentiate between two types of build: